 When it comes to the unscripted shows especially, binge-watching these will give you a clearer idea of what exactly a judge has to deal with every day.
 On the other hand, the scripted shows pile on the drama that we all want and need!

 So take your seats, everyone.
 The court is officially in session!

 In the city of Los Angeles, the justice process is deeply flawed.
 CBS’ legal drama All Rise focuses on the personal and professional lives of those who work within the system: bailiffs, clerks, cops, attorneys, and the judges.

 At the center of it is Judge Lola Carmichael, a deputy district attorney who has just been appointed to the bench.

 Instead of sitting back and taking the easy route within the flawed processes, Judge Carmichael is set on “pushing the boundaries and challenging the expectations of what a judge can be”.

-The third season of All Rise is set to premiere on OWN in 2022.
+The third season of All Rise premiered on OWN on June 7th.

 Being a judge also puts you in a great position of power, which is a dangerous line to be treading, especially when your personal relationships get tangled with your job.